 Are you are one of the folks for whom the water and a penny in a heavy duty ziplock bag aren’t working to eliminate your fly issues?
 If so, try this different fly trap instead.
 It is easy to make and the three steps shown in the picture above are described below.

 The idea is courtesy of my goat milk farmer who uses it with fantastic success.
 The picture above shows just how many flies it will trap over the period of a few days!

-As you can see, it obviously works well as the picture above of one of the traps near my farmer’s house is loaded with several inches worth of dead house flies!
+As you can see, the fly trap obviously works well as the picture is of one of the traps behind my goat farmer’s house.
+It is loaded with several inches worth of dead house flies!

-The only supplies you need to make your fly trap are a clean, empty 2 liter plastic soda bottle, some heavy duty packing tape, and some rotting produce.
-I recommend potatoes as they work really well for my farmer.
+The only supplies you need to make your fly trap are a clean, empty 2-liter plastic soda bottle, some heavy duty packing tape, and some bait.
+Rotting potatoes work really well for my farmer.
 The pictures included with the steps show how quickly you can make your homemade fly trap.

-- Cut an empty 2 liter soda bottle in two.
+- Cut an empty 2-liter soda bottle in two.
 The bottom half should be larger than the top.
-Making the cut about 1/4 – 1/3 of the way down the bottle works well (see photo).
+Making the cut about 1/4 – 1/3 of the way down the bottle works well (see photo below).

 - Remove the cap from the top of the bottle and turn it upside down.
 Place a few pieces of cut up, rotting produce in the bottom half of the bottle and then, place the upside down, open end of the bottle inside the bottom half (see photo).